Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 At this point in the process, you’ll need to hire an independent home inspector to explore every corner of the house, from the pillars to the roof vents.

 Your Realtor, of course, may suggest some home inspectors, but consider finding one for yourself.
 This is your long-term investment.

 You stand to gain or lose money.
 So you’ll want to know for sure that the inspector is looking out for you.

 About your home inspection

 Read your home inspection report thoroughly.
-If you’re buying an older home, don’t be surprised if the inspector uncovers some minor problems with the plumbing or the insulation or the duct work.
+If you’re buying an older home, don’t be surprised if the inspector uncovers some minor problems with the plumbing the insulation, or the ductwork.

 Issues like those shouldn’t prevent you from buying the house, but you may want to consider asking the seller for a concession.